-6) Assesse’s role on receipt of order in FORM GST ASMT-04
+6. Assesse’s role in receipt of the order in FORM GST ASMT-04

 On execution of the bond, the procedure of Provisional assessment is completed and the supplier can supply the goods or services or both and pay the tax at the rate or on the value that has been indicated in the order in FORM GST ASMT-04.

-7) What is the time period for finalization of provisional assessment?
+7. What is the time period for the finalization of provisional assessment in GST?

-Commissioner has a power to further grant such extension not exceeding four years.
+Commissioner has the power to further grant an extension not exceeding four years.

 Drop in your queries: firstname.lastname@example.org